-Questionnaires were sent to all of the schools taking part in the Geography oral in 1999, and 36 completed questionnaires were returned.
+Questionnaires were sent to all of the schools entering pupils for Syllabus C in 1999, and 36 completed questionnaires were returned.
 These gave the teacher's views on aspects of the oral such as issues of prompting and marking.
-Some of the results of these can be seen below.
-Four teachers and 16 students were interviewed in detail about their experiences in the oral exam and their views can also be seen below.
-A detailed analysis of 12 transcripts of taped orals was carried out, along with a comparison of marks on oral and written coursework.
+Some of the results are cited below.
+Four teachers and sixteen students were interviewed in detail about their experiences in the oral exam and their views can also be seen below.
+A detailed analysis of twelve transcripts of taped orals was carried out, along with a comparison of marks on oral and written coursework.